-The executive secretary for the National Council for Curriculum and accessment, Dr. Prince Hamid Armah has lambasted the former president, John Mahama and the NDC for their dishonest approach to discussions of the controversial Comprehensive Sexuality Education.
+The executive secretary for the National Council for Curriculum and accessment, Dr. Prince Hamid Armah has lambasted the former president, John Mahama and the NDC for their dishonest approach to discussions of the controversial Comprehensive S Education.

 News of the possible introduction of the CSE sparked public outrage in a conservative and religious Ghana.

 But it was later revealed that the program was started by the previous administration led by Mahama and the NDC in 2013 and was fully funded and taught in our basic schools.